Last Updated on January 25, 2023 by Anne-Marie

 If you only buy super lean beef, try adding ground pork to the mixture.
 Since pork is fattier than beef, use a 90/10 ratio of beef to pork.

 You could also make this a gluten free turkey meatloaf.
 Use the same ratio of lean to fat.

-This Mama’s tips for how to make meatloaf stuffed with mashed potatoes
+How to make meatloaf stuffed with mashed potatoes

 Mashed Potatoes: You can make your mashed potatoes any way you see fit.
 (If you use instant mashed potatoes make sure they’re gluten free!)